So you want a bullet-proof Texas non-compete.

 Including a promise to provide specialized training is another way to meet the requirement that a Texas non-compete must be “ancillary to an otherwise enforceable agreement.”
 E.g., Neurodiagnostic Tex, LLC v.
 Pierce, 506 S.W.3d 153, 164-65 (Tex.
 App.—Tyler 2016, no pet.).
 See also Texas Non-Compete Case Teaches Importance of Providing Specialized Training.

 That means a Texas non-compete doesn’t necessarily need to provide for specialized training, but it’s a good idea, if the company is actually going to provide the employee specialized training.
-My specialized training clause looks like this:

 The important thing is to include a description that is specific enough to persuade a judge that this is not mere boilerplate.
 A generic promise of providing specialized training may not cut it, especially if the company later struggles to identify what the training was and why it was “specialized.”